RamGemes/JSON/README.md

 ## How to Use

-to start, make sure you have downloaded the newest release of the library, which can be found in the "releases" under the "About" section.
+to start, make sure you have downloaded the newest release of the library, which can be found in the "releases" under the "about" section.
+The wiki contains all infomation needed for the methods and classes.